jynish102/lensOra/README.md

       MysqlworkBench

 #install: mysqlclient,daphne
+Daphne is for Run Chat Page In Project.

 For Chat I have to use Websocket
 # Run Server: Python manage.py runserver
-# for Check The First Implerment: daphne PixelAura.asgi:application
+# for Check The First Implerment: daphne PixelAura.asgi:application (Only Chat Page Run With project Also Run  With above manage.py command.)
-# for run both code at same time : daphne -p 8000  PixelAura.asgi:application
+# for run both Chat and Project  at same time : daphne -p 8000  PixelAura.asgi:application